 Nail polish remover contains an active chemical called acetone which is used in removing acrylic nails.
 This chemical is effective for removing glue stains on carpets and couch.

-To remove adhesive from couch follow the steps below.
+To remove adhesive from couch or carpets follow the steps below.

-Use a knife to scrape some of the glue or gum from the couch.
+Use a knife to scrape some of the glue or gum from the couch or carpet.